Lexmark T630 / T632 / T634: Complete Technical Guide

 Q: Are T630 toner cartridges still available, and should I use compatible cartridges?

-10. Where to Find Parts and Expert Support
+9. Where to Find Parts and Expert Support

 For fuser assemblies, maintenance kits, rollers, boards, and every other component covered in this guide, visit our Lexmark parts catalog at https://www.argecy.com/lexmark-parts.
-If you are troubleshooting a specific failure and need guidance on the right part for your serial number range or configuration, our technical team is available through our contact page at https://www.argecy.com/contact-information.
+If you're troubleshooting a specific failure and need guidance on the right part for your serial number range or configuration, our technical team is available through our contact page at https://www.argecy.com/contact-information.
 We answer technical questions -- not just order questions -- because getting you the right part the first time is what keeps a 40-year-old business running.